 The World Health Organization defines overweight as a body mass index (BMI) of 25 or more and obesity as a BMI of 30 or more Obese patients are further categorized into class I (BMI 30–34.9), class II (BMI 35–39.9) and class III (BMI 40 or more)( Kaila & Raman, 2008).

 Most patients will be good candidates for gastric sleeve surgery if they have a BMI (body mass index) of 30 or over.
 Patients with a BMI of 30 and co-morbidities, will very likely be a candidate for the gastric sleeve procedure.
+Candidates who lack insurance, or need to quickly get approved and have surgery are also good candidates for Mexico Gastric Sleeve.
 Please contact our helpful staff to learn more about our approval process.

 Why Should I Consider Gastric Sleeve Surgery?

-Gastric sleeve surgery is one of the surgical methods used in the management of morbid obesity.
+Gastric sleeve surgery, otherwise known as the vertical sleeve gastrectomy (VSG) is one of the surgical methods used in the management of morbid obesity.
 It involves the surgical reduction of the stomach by about 80-90% with the purpose of achieving a reduction in its capacity.

 Patients with a BMI >30 have substantially more severe health consequences and a reduced life expectancy.
 Obesity significantly impairs quality of life, and the risk of morbidity and mortality increases with the degree of obesity (Pentin & Nashelsky, 2005).